validitycrypto/erc20d/README.md

 * A parameter to measure the delegates total event count

 ***Viability***
-* A mandatory parameter that delegates are allocated to measure their total delegation commitment and accuracy of results, which may impact their voting weight.
+* A mandatory parameter that delegates are allocated to measure their total delegation commitment and accuracy of results, which will impact their voting weight.